DASSA Referral Form - for health professionals

 If it is unclear whether inpatient withdrawal management is appropriate for your patient contact Drug and Alcohol Clinical Advisory Service (DACAS) on (08) 7087 1742 for advice.

 This service provides assessment and inpatient medical detoxification for people withdrawing from alcohol and a range of other drugs.
 The service is free and confidential.
 Services are located at Glenside Health Services, 226 Fullarton Road, Eastwood SA 5063.

-Use the DASSA Referral Form to refer patients/clients to this service.
+Use the DASSA Referral Form (DOC 125KB) to refer patients/clients to this service.

 Patients/clients can also contact the Alcohol and Drug Information Service (ADIS) on 1300 13 13 40 to be assessed for admission to inpatient withdrawal management services.